-Health care freedom means we can choose our own doctor and health insurance plans, without penalty from government if we do not choose unneeded options.
+Health care freedom means we can choose our own doctor and health insurance plans, without penalty from the government if we do not choose unneeded options.
 We are capable of making our own choices when it comes to utilizing our hard-earned money to protect and care for our families and ourselves.
 We have found that across all political groups –Americans place very high importance on the freedom to choose their own doctors, yet, increasingly, they do not feel that this freedom exists.
-The Affordable Care Act – Obamacare – removes this freedom and also presents perhaps the biggest threat to your money, your job and your opportunity to find a good job, which for many Americans, serves as the starting point for acquiring quality health care coverage.
+The Affordable Care Act – Obamacare – removes this freedom and also presents perhaps the biggest threat to your money, your job, and your opportunity to find a good job, which for many Americans, serves as the starting point for acquiring quality health care coverage.

 How it Affects You: